WisTex/Pay-It-Forward-License/README.md

 Software: {name of software}
 Website: {link to website}
+Authors: {name of authors, and/or a link to contributors}

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal